NCAR/CfRadial/README.md

 # CfRadial

-NetCDF CF Conventions for radial coordinate data for RADAR and LIDAR
+NetCDF CF Conventions for RADAR and LIDAR data in polar coordinates.

 ### Overview